gbmhunter/blog/content/posts/updates/2013/05-02-nextgen-template-code-gives-images-a-caption-and-fresh-look.md

 - Site Admin
 tags:
 - caption
-- html
+- HTML
 - images
 - nextgen
-- php
+- PHP
 - plugin
 - singlepic
 - template
-- wordpress
+- Wordpress
 ---

 After playing around with the NextGen plugin PHP files and this sites CSS style file, I have created what NextGEN calls a "template" for a single picture (in NextGEN lingo, a singlepic), which adds a border and the caption to the image.
 Which by-the-way, is a feature that NextGEN lacks, and should implement themselves!